-The Urban Design Code promoted a vibrant and mixed-use Quarter through the following mechanisms;
+The Urban Design Code prom following mechanisms;

-- Make use of backlands to support legibility and efficiency of blocks. - New developments to be in perimeter blocks with active ground floor uses, concealed services within podiums and moderate scale development above. - Support active streets through a continuous built edge. - Develop streets with appropriate enclosure for the context. - To provide for a mix of uses, with active ground floors. - Support rich and vibrant streets. - To provide an element of passive supervision to the street. - To provide for flexibility in the use of the block. - Deliver pedestrian lanes and slips of the style familiar to the city. - To protect and enhance the character and integrity of the built heritage and archaeology, in particular the Abbey. - To support theatre, the arts and cultural uses within the Quarter. - Building heights of 3-4 storeys as a baseline for the guarter. - Building heights of 5-6 storeys at prominant frontages to expansive urban spaces or at important corner locations. - Both vertical (over different floors) and horizontal (adjacent at street level) mix of uses is endorsed.
+- Make use of backlands to support legibility and efficiency of blocks. - New developments to be in perimeter blocks with active ground floor uses, concealed services within podiums and moderate scale development above. - Support active streets through a continuous built edge. - Develop streets with appropriate enclosure for the context. - To provide for a mix of uses, with active ground floors. - Support rich and vibrant streets. - To provide an element of passive supervision to the street. - To provide for flexibility in the use of the block. - Deliver pedestrian lanes and slips of the style familiar to the city. - To protect and enhance the character and integrity of the built heritage and archaeology, in particular the Abbey. - To support theatre, the arts and cultural uses within the Quarter. - Building heights of 3-4 storeys as a baseline for the quarter. - Building heights of 5-6 storeys at prominant frontages to expansive urban spaces or at important corner locations. - Both vertical (over different of uses is endorsed.